MicrosoftDocs/sql-docs/docs/connect/oledb/applications/building-applications-with-oledb-driver-for-sql-server.md

 ---
-title: "Building applications with OLE DB Driver for SQL Server | Microsoft Docs"
+title: "Building applications with OLE DB Driver for SQL Server"
-description: "Building applications with OLE DB Driver for SQL Server" ms.custom: "" ms.date: "02/12/2019" ms.prod: sql
+description: "Learn about common issues when building applications with OLE DB Driver for SQL Server and what to expect when upgrading from an older OLE DB driver." ms.custom: "" ms.date: "02/12/2019" ms.prod: sql